plandes/userauth/README.md

 ## Other Libraries

-Jenkins has a [plugin] available.
+Jenkins has a [plugin] available, which uses [pwauth].
 However, it is tightly coupled their framework, for which libraries are difficult to find.

 ## Changelog